Artist in the Archives

 The Artist in the Archives for 2023-4 was the writer, Justin Hopper, whose work explores the intersection of landscape, memory and myth.

-Hopper was invited to work with the Centre for Modernist Studies in part for his work on the South Downs area: his book The Old Weird Albion looks at the region through a series of poetic essays.
+Hopper was invited to collaborate with the Centre for Modernist Studies in part for his work on the South Downs area: his book The Old Weird Albion looks at the region through a series of poetic essays.
 We were interested too in his music-making.
 He has two albums on cult label Ghost Box Records: Chanctonbury Rings with Sharron Kraus, and The Path with Belbury Poly.
 Both combine landscape writing with music.
 However, we particularly wanted to develop a project with him around his fascinating book Obsolete Spells.
 This reveals the work and life of landscape poet, publisher and occultist Victor B. Neuburg.

 In Steyning, West Sussex, in the 1920s, Neuburg set up a hand-cranked printing press and used it to create a new artistic network.
 By publishing books of poetry, prose and things in-between, Neuburg built a web that caught the educated and self-taught; the talented and having-a-go, as they documented Sussex culture and the strange rural-Bohemian life of the moment.

-Justin used this history as inspiration for a new printing project, inspired by Vine Press.
+Hopper used this history as inspiration for a new printing project, inspired by Vine Press.
 On 20 May 2024, we ran an event called ‘Making Your Own Press: Printing a Pagan Bohemia in Sussex’.
 In the morning, we worked with the University of Sussex printing press.
 We printed a Neuburg poem alongside a Vine Press woodblock.
 In the afternoon we heard from a range of speakers who were, in different ways, inspired by Vine Press.
 We were joined by Caroline Neuburg, Victor Neuburg's granddaughter.

 After the event Hopper created a Vine Press-inspired zine: A Sanctuary: New Writing & Art Work Inspired by Victor Neuburg and the Vine Press (2024).
 This included contributions on poetry, woodcuts, magic, Neuburg’s life, and 1920s countercultural practices.
 It also included poems and artworks that had been sent to him by participants in the ‘Making Your Own Press’ day.
 A creative community had been formed through engagement with Neuburg’s writing and Vine Press.
 The zine that Hopper created with designer Stefan Musgrove can be read online.
 A limited number of hard copies are potentially available on request.